[caption id="attachment_11938" align="alignright" width="214"] Bill Demaree (third from left) poses with YMCA Holiday Toy Drive team[/caption]

-Four years ago during Christmas, William Demaree, director of fixed operations at Tom Wood Management, wanted to make a difference.
+Four years ago during Christmas, William Demaree, director of fixed operations at Tom Wood Management, wanted to make a difference as Santa Claus.
 He collected 129 toy donations from Tom Wood customers.
 However, plans fell through when his donations were not accepted.

 From the radio, William learned that there was a toy drive at the fairgrounds while he was driving with his wife, right before Christmas.
 He hurriedly packed the toys up in his car and rushed down to the Indiana State Fairgrounds.
 “I flew down there,” he said.
 “I drove as fast as I could.”